ambyyousaf23/Hamza_cv/README.md

 ### Content

-You can add a [content collection](https://docs.astro.build/en/guides/content-collections/) in `/content/' folder, you will need add it at config.ts.
+You can add a [content collection](https://docs.astro.build/en/guides/content-collections/) in `/content/' folder, you will need add it at content.config.ts.

-#### config.ts
+#### content.config.ts

 Where you need to define your content collections, we define our content schemas too.